VAIJ-TEJAS/Articles/Scripting with Python/draft1.md

 	item = "Lemons"
 	quantity = 10
-- You can print multiple items by separating them with commas.
+- Multiple items can be printed by separating them with commas.

 		print("I need", quantity, item, "for this dish.")
 	Output: